 Everyone in the service industry knows the saying, “The customer is always right.”
 But get on the receiving end of an unbalanced review, and suddenly this age-old piece of wisdom can ring hollow.
 What do you do when a customer writes something about you or your trip that you believe simply isn’t true and certainly isn’t fair?

-This post outlines the best way to respond to any bad reviews you receive, what to do next, and if it’s possible to remove reviews that you don’t like (spoiler: it isn’t).
+This post outlines the best way to respond to any bad reviews you receive, and what to do next.

 Every captain’s taken that “guide’s worst nightmare” fishing at least once in their career.
 You literally went out of your way to get them to a good fishing spot on a bad day, the fish didn’t bite, the customer didn’t tip, and then they left a bad review.
 And even though you tried your hardest, and you maybe even ended the day out of pocket, it’s your listing’s star rating that suffered.

 How you handle that review speaks a lot for your service, and can make or break your future online business.